castlabs/electron-releases/README.md

 ```
 vmp-resign.py -C cert.pem -P "pass" -K key.pem -M Player.app -W Player.exe MacPlayer-v1.0/ WinPlayer-v1.0/
 ```

+The signature file (`.sig`) generatered by the script is automatically picked up and verified by Electron and the Widevine CDM.
+On Windows the `.sig` file resides next to the `.exe` file, but in later releases on macOS it has moved further into the app bundle.

 **NOTE**: Since VMP-signing and Xcode/VS code-signing may have impact on each other care needs to be taken, in case both are used, to avoid conflicting signatures being generated.
 With Xcode VMP-signing must be done before code-signing, but in Visual Studio the reverse is true since it stores the code-signature inside a VMP signed PE binary.